withastro/language-tools/.changeset/good-ants-switch.md

 'astro-vscode': minor
 ---

-Internally type Astro files individually instead of applying a specific configuration to every file loaded in the Astro language server, this should generally result in more accurate types when using JSX frameworks.
-But should generally be an invisible change for most users.
+Enables more accurate types when using JSX-based frameworks.
+This internal refactor to Astro's JSX types will be an invisible change for most users, but fixes a number of type checking problems for users of other JSX frameworks.